AbhinavA10/AbhinavA10.github.io/README.md

-# AbhinavA10
+# AbhinavA10.github.io
 My Personal Website, and some documentation for future use.
 I chose to use bootstrap as it takes care of most of the css required to scale my site to mobile.

-## Todo
+## Todo and Issues
-- make better favicon.ico/logo
+- [] make better favicon.ico/logo
-- add carousel for each project
+- [] add carousel for each project
-- folio template can be used for blog and contact structure
+- [] folio template can be used for blog and contact structure
-- spread chevrons out in carousel
+- [] spread chevrons out in carousel
-- need schematic for ps2 and gramophone projects
+- [] need schematic for ps2 and gramophone projects
-- need technical report for ps2 project
+- [] need technical report for ps2 project
-- carousel caption --  appear too high up on picture, and aren't very readable
+- [] carousel caption --  appear too high up on picture, and aren't very readable
-- carousel indicators disappear on images
+- [] carousel indicators disappear on images
+- [] carousel indicators block play button of video, may have to double tap to fullscreen video to be able to play?
+- [] fix big gap on index.html

-### Supposed Sitemap
+### Planned Sitemap
+The following are still left to do:

 Index page
- - about me
  - past employment

 Hardware